IronHarambe/JTravel/README.md

 # JTravel

-Travel brochure type webite, for helping travelings that want to go to Japan!
+Travel brochure type website, for helping travellers that want to go to Japan!